AntoineLAFITTE/holbertonschool-shell/permissions/README.md

 8-James_Bond : sets permissions to the file hello as follows : Owner no permissions, Group no permissions , Other all permission.

 9-John_Doe : sets the permissions of the file hello following this permission patern -rwx-x-wx.

+10-mirror_permissions : sets the permissions mode of the file hello to  olleh's permissions mode.

+11-directories_permissions : adds execute permission to all subdirectories of the current directory for the owner, group and other users.

+12-directory_permissions : Creates a directory called my_dir with permissions 751 in the working directory.